-Flagpoles Etc offers telescoping flagpoles with lexan swivel clips that prevent the flag from wrapping around the pole.
+Flagpoles Etc offers telescoping flagpoles with Lexan swivel clips that prevent the flag from wrapping around the pole.
 Lexan is the same material used in aircraft windshields.
 It is treated to withstand harmful UV rays from the sun to resist dry rot, cracking, and discoloration.

 Flagpole Material Considerations: Pros and Cons

-Most flagpoles now are made from anodized aluminum which is lightweight compared to solid wood and steel.
-The anodizing process makes aluminum virtually maintenance free, corrosion resistant and great for outdoor applications as it will hold up well to most weather conditions.
+Most flagpoles are now made from anodized aluminum, which is lightweight compared to solid wood and steel.
+The anodizing process makes aluminum virtually maintenance-free, corrosion resistant, and great for outdoor applications as it will hold up well to most weather conditions.
 Aluminum also will never rust the way steel can.
-Anodized aluminum flagpoles are well rounded, and the most popular option for residential applications.
+Anodized aluminum flagpoles are well-rounded and the most popular option for residential applications.
 They are typically a great choice for the majority of installations.
-You can’t go wrong with a strong, rust proof, corrosion resistant aluminum flagpole.
+You can’t go wrong with a strong, rust-proof, corrosion-resistant aluminum flagpole.

-Fiberglass flagpoles are not quite as strong as their metal counterparts so are typically smaller in size, but they are lighter and tend to be the least expensive in the group.
+Fiberglass flagpoles are not quite as strong as their metal counterparts, so are typically smaller in size, but they are lighter and tend to be the least expensive in the group.
 Where fiberglass flagpoles really shine are in areas that get exceptionally high rainfall, heavy winters with a lot of snowfall accumulation, or coastal areas that are very humid and contain salt air.
-A flagpole made from fiberglass will never rust or corrode because of moisture so they are a great option for coastal, marshy, or all around very wet areas, or for those who want a good budget friendly flagpole.
+A flagpole made from fiberglass will never rust or corrode because of moisture, so they are a great option for coastal, marshy, or all-around very wet areas or for those who want a good budget-friendly flagpole.

-Steel flagpoles still have their place among the newer, more weather resistant materials.
-For commercial applications and very tall flagpoles in excess of 60 feet tall, is where steel poles shine.
+Steel flagpoles still have their place among the newer, more weather-resistant materials.
+For commercial applications and very tall flagpoles in excess of 60 feet tall is where steel poles shine.
 Even aluminum has a hard time withstanding the harsh conditions at such heights.
 Stronger structural integrity and the ability to withstand higher force winds are needed for large commercial flagpoles.

 One company on our list offers solid, red oak flagpoles for residential applications.
 These poles are great for aesthetics.
 The stunning wood grain really stands out in a landscape, especially against the backdrop of a log cabin in the woods.
 Wood flagpoles will require more maintenance than other materials as it’s a natural material that doesn’t stand up as well to rain and sun damage.
 You can still get years of beautiful life out of a wooden flagpole, but you will probably have to replace it more often than aluminum or steel.
-If the look of solid wood grain is most important to your search for the perfect flagpole, then the red oak flagpole is right up your alley.
+If the look of solid wood grains is most important to your search for the perfect flagpole, then the red oak flagpole is right up your alley.